-The central locking system automatically locks the vehicle after some time if no door has been opened, or as soon as you drive off.
+- "Relock if not opened" The central locking system automatically locks the vehicle after a short time when no door has been opened. - "Lock after driving" The central locking system automatically locks the vehicle as soon as you drive off. - The setting is selected.